-- 42. The Wellington Regional Council may participate in transport related matters in the development of district plans or processing resource consents under the Resource Management Act.
-During these processes the Council may draw attention to policies and provisions in this Regional Land Transport Strategy. - 43.
-The Regional Council will year by year be monitoring progress toward implementation of the Strategy as required by the Land Transport Act.
+The Wellington Regional Council may participate in transport related matters in the development of district plans or processing resource consents under the Resource Management Act1.
+During these processes, the Council may draw attention to policies and provisions in this Regional Land Transport Strategy.

+Year by year, the Regional Council will be monitoring progress toward implementation of the Strategy as required by the Land Transport Act.
 It will therefore be relying heavily on agencies to progress the Strategy.
-The performance targets used in this monitoring process are listed in Section C: the Strategy. - 44.
-The Regional Council has a role in planning passenger transport services and funding non commercial services.
+The performance targets used in this monitoring process are listed in Section B: the Strategy.

+The Regional Council has a role in planning passenger transport services and funding non-commercial services.